 It is one of the heaviest and hardest woods in North America.

 Black locust is highly valued as firewood for wood-burning stoves.
 It burns slowly, with little visible flame or smoke, and has a higher heat content than any other species that grows widely in the Eastern United States (comparable to the heat content of anthracite).

 The bark and leaves are toxic!

 The bark and leaves are toxic, but the seeds are not.
 Shelled seeds are safe to harvest from summer through fall, and are edible both raw and/or boiled.

-If a horses eats the plant, after 1 hour it will show signs of anorexia, depression, incontinence, colic, weakness, and cardiac arrhythmia.
-It should immediately taken to a vet.
+If a horse eats the plant, after 1 hour it will show signs of anorexia, depression, incontinence, colic, weakness, and cardiac arrhythmia.
+It should be immediately taken to a vet.